chamikamunithunga/population-of-sri-lanka/README.md

 The net salary is calculated as: Net Salary = Basic Salary + Allowance.

 Finally, the program displays the calculated net salary.

+2#

+program that analyzes the count of active military forces in Sri Lanka, we can use an API or predefined data source that provides information on the military and security forces.
+For this example, I will assume we can use hypothetical API endpoints that provide this data.